GDAI Strategic Plan

 • Ensure people with disability are empowered by accessing information on current legislation around disability, human rights and where to find appropriate resources.

-• To provide an environment that is respectful where clients feel valued and can safely share their story to develop a plan of action according to their needs.
+• Provide an environment that is respectful, where clients feel valued and can safely share their story to develop an advocacy plan of action according to their needs.

-To work together with partners and allies to build stronger, inclusive communities across Gippsland.
+To work together with people with disabilities, partners and allies to build stronger, inclusive communities across Gippsland.

-• Build on existing networks and collaborations by working closely with community service organisations including Local Government Areas to realise our current and potential networks / stakeholders.
+• Build on existing networks and collaborations by working closely with disability led organisations and community service organisations, including the six Gippsland Shire Councils to realise our current and potential networks / stakeholders.

-• Connect and collaborate with current and potential partners/stakeholders on systemic advocacy issues.
+• Connect and collaborate with current and potential partners and stakeholders on systemic advocacy issues.

 • Identify opportunities for business development in partnership with stakeholders.